FeitianTech/OpenSK_USB/docs/index.md

 The LEDs show different behavior in different mode.
 Please refer to the [hardware page](./hardware.md) to see LED status of OpenSK V1 and V2.
 2. Program the OpenSK USB dongle.
 !!! note "NOTE"
-    If your dongle can not work well, please refer to https://github.com/google/OpenSK/pull/247 to erase the storage at first and then flash the firmware to try. (--erase_storage only works in **develop** branch instead of **stable** branch currently)
+    If your USB dongle can not work well, you can erase the storage at first.
     ```
-    ./deploy.py --board=nrf52840_dongle_dfu --erase_storage --programmer=nordicdfu
+    ./deploy.py --board=nrf52840_dongle_dfu --programmer=nordicdfu --erase_storage
     ```
     After this command, you should switch your OpenSK to bootloader mode again to perform following operations.

 ```
-$ ./deploy.py --board=nrf52840_dongle_dfu --opensk --programmer=nordicdfu
+$ ./deploy.py --board=nrf52840_dongle_dfu --programmer=nordicdfu --opensk
 ```
     When prompt
 ```